Dnaldirc/Learnig-Journal/README.md

 ## Welcome to my learning journal

-My name is Brandon Cridland i like Dinosaurs!
+My name is Brandon Cridland i like **Dinosaurs!**

+### Explanition

+This site is a journal of my code 102 class experience as a student.
+I will be sharing my thoughts about this class as it progresses through the week

-### Markdown
+### Growth Mindset

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Here are some of the points on the growth mindset

+-Challenges help growth

+-Learn from mistakes

+-Be inspired by others not threatened

+-Never give up

+-feedback is contructive

+-Anything can be learned

 ```markdown
 Syntax highlighted code block